Kasja enjoys learning new ways to style her hair and shares her tutorials with others.

 Hydrogen peroxide is a well-known household item that is often used for cleaning up around the home.
-Many people, however, not only use this solution to sanitize their homes, but to lighten their hair.
-Many prefer to use it solely because the results can be achieved quicker.
-However, this product has the potential to be very drying and damaging to hair, so make sure to follow up with a good deep conditioner after every application.
+Many people use this solution not only to sanitize their homes but also to lighten their hair.
+Many prefer to use it because the results can be achieved quicker.
+However, this product has the potential to be very drying and damaging to hair, so make sure to follow up with a good deep conditioning after every application.

-Note: If you have brown to dark hair, please do a strand test first as this method has been said to cause these shades of hair to turn orange!
+If you have brown to dark hair, please do a strand test first as this method has been said to cause certain darker shades of hair to turn orange!

 - Obtain a bottle of 3% hydrogen peroxide and combine an equal solution of it to water (50/50).

 - Leave the product in your hair for at least an hour, depending on the shade you wish to receive and the darkness of your hair.

 - You can do this immediately before you go to bed.
 However, this can cause unwanted results and extreme drying.
 If you wish to take this risk, please mix in honey.
 If you plan to do this during the day, try to get out into the sun.
 Sunlight will cause the peroxide to work quicker, however, you can choose to avoid the sun if you wish.
 If you choose to avoid the sun, the changes in may be gradual and take longer to obtain.